BEIRUT IS REVOLTING, AND SO WE ARE...

 • Use the selected films for trailers and publicity usage

-• Screen the winning films in international film festivals that collaborate with Beirut Shorts after the approval of the filmmakers
+• Screen the winning films in other related events inside Lebanon, and recommend the winning films to other international film festivals that collaborate with BSIFF after the approval of the filmmakers.